If you are considering redundancies, take advice early. You may be able to avoid making redundancies altogether

 Employees who have adopted 'employee shareholder' status do not have unfair dismissal rights (apart from where there are automatically unfair reasons, where discrimination has taken place or in relation to health and safety).

-There is no qualifying period of service in relation to discrimination claims, so if your employees can establish on the facts what appears to be a difference in treatment related to gender or gender reassignment, race, sexual orientation, religious or philosophical belief, age or disability, an Employment Tribunal may draw an inference of unlawful discrimination unless you can provide a satisfactory alternative explanation.
+There is no qualifying period of service in relation to discrimination claims.
+If your employees can establish facts that appear to demonstrate a difference in treatment related to gender or gender reassignment, race, sexual orientation, religious or philosophical belief, age or disability, an Employment Tribunal may draw an inference of unlawful discrimination unless you can provide a satisfactory alternative explanation.
 An award of compensation for unlawful discrimination has no upper limit.

 The best way to reduce the risk of an unfair dismissal claim is to introduce a formal redundancy procedure and stick to it.
 It should cover: